ThePhD/ThePhD.github.io/presentations/unicode/C++ On Sea/2020/source/03 - 00 Final.md

 ### 🙏 Pouring out a Blessing 🙏

-If you transcode from your encoding to:
+If you transcode from your encoding to a blessed:
 - UTF-32, UTF-16, UTF-8; or
 - a surrogate-allowing, "unchecked" version of the above